Sri-Galaxy/Kintsuji/README.md

 ## 📌 Overview

-Kintsuji is a web application inspired by the Japanese art of Kintsugi - embracing imperfections and making them beautiful.
+Kintsuji is a web application inspired by the Airbnb.
 This project is a listing platform built with Express.js and MongoDB, featuring user authentication, authorization, listing management, and review systems.

 [View Live Demo](https://kintsuji.onrender.com/listings)